Detailed Explanation of IAM Authentication for AWS ElastiCache & RDS

 • 1 秒あたり200

-I mainly use Redis in Replication Groups.
-Some behaviors are different in Serverless and Valkey.
+I primarily use Redis in Replication Groups.
+Some behavior differs with Serverless and Valkey.

 ElastiCache Cluster Requirements

-• Valkey or Redis (certain versions or higher), Memcached is not supported
+• Valkey or Redis must be a specific version or higher; Memcached is not supported.

 • TLS required